 Studio locations and hours:

-Alice Clarke is an award-winning jewellery designer based in North Yorkshire and the Falkland Islands.
+Alice Clarke is an award-winning jewellery designer based in the Falkland Islands.

 Alice Clarke, Ross Road, Stanley, Falkland Islands, FIQQ 1ZZ

 Summer Opening Times: Cruise Ship Days 10am – 5pm, Saturdays 11am – 4pm

 Winter Opening Times: Fridays & Saturdays 10am- 4pm

 Alice Clarke Studio, Springhill Farm, Brimham Moor Road, Fellbeck, Harrogate, North Yorkshire, HG3 5EX

 Sea kayaking around the Archipelago that are the Falkland Islands, jewellery designer Alice Clarke has taken new inspirations from her second home in the South Atlantic.